 Take your time to choose the perfect dog

-Try to meet the dog in person after you have narrowed down your list of ideal dog breeds.
+Try to meet the dog in person after narrowing your list of ideal dog breeds.
 Aside from that, you can ask friends who own the breed for recommendations and tips, or you can visit a vet.

 Do not forget to visit local shelters to choose the perfect dog.